 You may also use a Google Apps account, as long as the Google Apps Domain Administrator has not disabled SMTP support.
 For more information on Google Apps SMTP Support, see https://support.google.com/a/answer/176600?hl=en

-As stated in this google support page, if you use 2-Step-Verification you might need to create an App password instead of using your regular Google password before being able to configure the SMTP settings for the controller.
+NOTE: As stated in this Google support page, if you use 2-Step-Verification you might need to create an App password instead of using your regular Google password before being able to configure the SMTP settings for the controller.

-In the UniFi Controller, navigate to Settings -> Controller and check “Enable mail server”.
+In the UniFi Controller, navigate to Settings > Controller > Mail Server section> SMTP Server and check "Enable mail server".
+Remember to click on Apply Changes when making configuration changes in the UniFi Controller.

 Configure the Mail Server section as follows: